divijkulshrestha/webapp_air_pollution_forecasting/README.md

 Deployed with ease using Streamlit Community Cloud!
 Air Pollution Web App - https://breathe-easy.streamlit.app/

-The web app was built in Python using the following libraries:
+\nThe web app was built in Python using the following libraries:

     * streamlit
     * pandas